BirdseyeSoftware/talks.vancouver-haskell-meetup.jun2013/scripts/md/slides.md

 - On thread to listen to the user
 - One thread for each client application
 - One thread to render the display

-- All threads share the state of the desktops, at the same time.
+All threads share the state of the desktops at the same time.

 How should we represent this using Haskell's toolbelt?